Casula Powerhouse Arts Centre is a cultural facility of the Liverpool City Council and is supported by the NSW Government through Create NSW.

 - Green open spaces: Weaving Garden, Alice Klaphake Amphitheatre, and 20 hectares of parklands

 Located on Tharawal country, the centre is surrounded by 2 kilometres of wilderness along the banks of the Georges River.
-With human-made art inside and nature’s beauty outside, there is truly something for everything at Casula Powerhouse.
+With human-made art inside and nature’s beauty outside, there is truly something for everyone at Casula Powerhouse.

 De-commissioned in 1976